JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 As for comparing the results of the QCAnet with current state-of-the-arts methods in instance segmentation, only Mask-RCNN can be used in a fair comparison using the metrics stated.
-The paper weirdly compares their approach to the traditional 3D-Unet, which makes no sense because the traditional 3D-Unet is designed for semantic segmentation and not instance segmentation.
+The paper unfairly compares their approach to the traditional 3D U-NET, which is designed for semantic segmentation and not instance segmentation.

 # Conclusion